ash-jensen/Auto_Repair_Scheduling_Application/README.txt

 Appointment Scheduler

-The purpose of the appointment scheduler is to provide a GUI based appointment scheduling application for a global consulting organization.
+The purpose of the Auto Repair Scheduling application is to provide a GUI based appointment scheduling application for a local auto repair shop.
 The password protected application gives the advisor the ability to create/update/delete customers and appointments from the company's chosen database system.
-The application gives warning to a advisor if there is an appointment within 15 minutes of the advisor's login, and shows them the appointment information should an appointment exist.
+The application gives warning to an advisor if there is an appointment within 15 minutes of the advisor's login, and shows them the appointment information should an appointment exist.
 The advisor is also able to view reports about the number of customers, the number of appointments a given tech has, and how many appointments of a certain type are in a chosen month.
 The appointment scheduler provides various error checking